SystemsApproach/sdn/uses.rst

 with a solution known as *SEBA (SDN-Enabled Broadband Access)* currently being deployed in operator field trials; production deployments are expected by 2021.
-Full details are beyond the scope of this book, but the general idea is to add white-box OLT devices to a cluster similar to the one presented in :numref:`Figure %s
+Full details are beyond the scope of this book, but the general idea is to add bare-metal OLT devices to a cluster similar to the one presented in :numref:`Figure %s
 <fig-leaf-spine>`, resulting in configuration like the one depicted in
 :numref:`Figure %s <fig-seba>`.
-In other words, the cluster includes a mix of compute servers and access white-boxes, interconnected by a switching fabric.
-And just as the *Open Compute Project (OCP)* has certified white-box ethernet switches, they now also certify white-box OLT devices.
+In other words, the cluster includes a mix of compute servers and access devices, interconnected by a switching fabric.
+And just as the *Open Compute Project (OCP)* has certified bare-metal ethernet switches, they now also certify bare-metal OLT devices.
 Both the fabric switches and access devices are controlled by a software-defined control plane, with the code that implements that control plane running on servers in the cluster.